Sunrise Energy Co., Ltd.

 The reason N-type solar panels can make a mark in the market is due to their many advantages.
 Firstly, the photoelectric conversion efficiency of N-type solar panels is generally higher than that of P-type modules, especially under low-irradiance conditions.
 Secondly, N-type solar panels have a lower temperature coefficient and can maintain stable performance in high-temperature environments.
 Additionally, N-type solar panels possess stronger light degradation resistance, with less performance degradation during long-term use.

 In summary, both P-type and N-type solar panels have their own merits.
-The choice of which type of photovoltaic product to use should be based on actual needs and market trends.
+The choice of which type of photovoltaic sunrise panels to use should be based on actual needs and market trends.
 With continuous technological advancement and the diversification of market demands, the photovoltaic industry is bound to usher in a brighter future.